corejourney/core-blog/content/library/_index.md

 +++
-title = "ㅤcorelibrary"
+title = "ㅤlibrary"
 date = 0000-01-01T18:02:44-04:00
 draft = false
 exclude = true
 +++

-All the books that I own. ([E-books are fake, dude](/ebooks-h)).
+#### TODO: Rewrite the E-Book article.

-If you want my opinion on any one of these books, feel free to [contact me](/contact).
-Links to any articles I may write about these books will be included.
+This is a list of books I own physical copies of!

-Books are organised by the author's surname in categories.
-I might formalize the categories on a future date.
+If you want my opinion on any one of these books, feel free to [send me a message](/contact).

 ***